-The prospective administrator works with one or more site supervisor/mentor(s) to practice the skills, knowledge and attitudes developed through the classroom portion of the leadership preparation program.
+The prospective administrator works with one or more site supervisor/mentor(s) to practice the skills, knowledge and attitudes developed through the classroom portion of the leadership preparation pathway.
 In addition, the intern is exposed to practical aspects of administration, which cannot be taught in a theoretical setting.

 The internship represents a cooperative effort between local school districts and the college.